 New Franklin, Summit County, Ohio Property Taxes

-Median New Franklin, OH effective property tax rate: 1.57%, significantly higher than the national median of 1.02%, but lower than the Ohio state median of 1.80%.
+Median New Franklin, Ohio effective property tax rate: 1.75%, significantly higher than the national median of 1.02%, and higher than the Ohio state median of 1.60%.

 Understanding New Franklin's property tax system, exemptions, and reduction opportunities can lead to significant savings.
 Regardless of where you live in New Franklin, knowing local tax details benefits homeowners and investors.